Posted by Rochelle Dancel, Producer

 This one’s for your marketing people (although, this being a web series, that’s probably you too!).
-Google Analytics is a free tool that tracks not only the number of visitors to your site and where they came from, but also where they go once they get to your site – very useful when you’re trying to work out where to best place one of your sponsor’s ads so that the most people see it, or to track whether anyone can find your deeply buried FAQ page.
+Google Analytics is a free tool that tracks the number of visitors to your site and where they came from.
+To boost a site’s ranking on Google’s search results, someone might want to implement some off page SEO through link building on other sites to redirect to your own, thus indexing it higher.
+You can also track where they go once they get to your site – very useful when you’re trying to work out where to best place one of your sponsor’s ads so that the most people see it, or to track whether anyone can find your deeply buried FAQ page.
 How else would we know that, in the month of June 2009, the most popular link on our homepage was the Season 2 link in our tag cloud?

 9. Add This

 We like to make it as easy as possible for you to share all the cool stuff on our site with your friends on all of your social networks.
 So you’ll see a handy little ‘Share This’ button courtesy of Add This on most of our pages that will allow you to share our content across 55 (and counting) different social networks.

 And speaking of social networking, we couldn’t let it go without mentioning the latest pretender to the social networking crown – Twitter.
 We’re big fans, and it has allowed us to connect with some new friends, including the editors at Eurout and Cherrygrrl; some old friends, like the teams at AfterEllen and One More Lesbian, and some other web series talents including Mel Robertson from FEED, Renee Olbert and Rosemary Rowe from Seeking Simone and Tubefilter’s Marc Hustvedt.
 Reach out, connect, plug your show and keep everyone up to date with your latest developments – it all helps your marketing efforts.